Max Planck: Personal life and death

 In March 1887, Planck married Marie Merck (1861–1909), sister of a school fellow, and moved with her into a sublet apartment in Kiel.
 They had four children: Karl (1888–1916), the twins Emma (1889–1919) and Grete (1889–1917), and Erwin (1893–1945).

 After living in the apartment in Berlin, the Planck family lived in a villa in Berlin-Grunewald, Wangenheimstrasse 21.
-Several other professors from University of Berlin lived nearby, among them theologian Adolf von Harnack, who became a close friend of Planck.
+Several other professors of the Friedrich Wilhelm University of Berlin lived nearby, among them theologian Adolf von Harnack, who became a close friend of Planck.
 Soon the Planck home became a social and cultural center.
 Numerous well-known scientists, such as Albert Einstein, Otto Hahn and Lise Meitner were frequent visitors.
 The tradition of jointly performing music had already been established in the home of Helmholtz.

-After several happy years, in July 1909 Marie Planck died, possibly of tuberculosis.
+Marie Planck died in July 1909, possibly of tuberculosis.

 In March 1911 Planck married his second wife, Marga von Hoesslin (1882–1948); in December his fifth child, Hermann, was born.

 During the First World War, Planck's second son, Erwin, was taken prisoner by the French in 1914, while his oldest son, Karl, was killed in action at Verdun.
 Grete died in 1917 while giving birth to her first child.
 Her sister died the same way two years later, after having married Grete's widower.
 Both granddaughters survived and were named after their mothers.
-Planck endured these losses stoically.

-In January 1945, Erwin Planck, to whom he had been particularly close, was sentenced to death by the Volksgerichtshof (People's Court) because of his participation in the failed attempt to assassinate Hitler in July 1944.
+In January 1945, Erwin Planck, to whom he had been particularly close, was sentenced to death by the People's Court because of his participation in the failed attempt to assassinate Hitler in July 1944.
 Erwin was executed on 23 January 1945.

-After World War II ended, Planck, his second wife, and their son were brought to a relative in Göttingen, where Planck died on October 4, 1947.
-He is buried at the Stadtfriedhof (City Cemetery) in Göttingen.
+After World War II ended, Planck, his second wife, and their son were brought to a relative in Göttingen, where Planck died on 4 October 1947.
+He is buried in the Stadtfriedhof in Göttingen.

+Contrary to Bohr, Planck believed the “outside world is something independent from man, something absolute, and the quest for the laws which apply to this absolute appeared…as the most sublime scientific pursuit in life.”

+Einstein, in the introduction to Planck's Where Is Science Going?, called him "One of those few worshipers in the Temple of Science who would still remain should an angel of God descend and drive out of the temple all those lesser scientists, who under different circumstances might become politicians or captains of industry."